it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 ![alt text][pic11a]

 4\.
-If you are already logged in and continuing from the previous lab, click on the **Home** icon on the left navigation bar to take you to the main API Manager page.
+Click on **Home** icon on the left navigation bar to take you to the main API Manager page.
 If you just logged in, it will take you to the main API Manager page.
 Click on **Manage catalogs**.

 ![alt text][pic9]